acemod/ACE3/wiki/framework/rearm-framework.md

 0  |  `ammo_truck` | My ammo truck object
 1  |  `tank`| A vehicle object

-All magazines found in the config of the object `tank` are made available.
+All magazines found in the class config of the object `tank` are made available.

 #### 2.2.2 Example 2